 (4) Reviews any problem within its jurisdiction brought to it by any member of the faculty.

 (5) Makes periodic reports (at least annually) to the Faculty Senate and to the faculty concerning its operations.

+(6) Provides live hearings, written determinations, and sanctioning decisions for matters identified as Title IX Sexual Harassment, as defined in EP#15, pursuant to the procedures described in Section F.10.

 The Faculty Status Committee is responsible to the faculty.
 It has nine (9) members, each serving for three (3) years.
 Three (3) members retire on August 15 and are not eligible to succeed themselves immediately.
 Further information is provided on the Faculty Status Committee website https://facsen.wsu.edu/faculty-status-committee/.